 Whereas not all IHO Member States will be able to travel and participate in the IHO A3 Assembly, the Member States of the South West Pacific Hydrographic Commission resolved that:

-every provision should be made to allow all states to enjoy the benefits of their membership of the IHO and to join and participate so far as possible through appropriate mechanisms.
+every provision should be made to allow all States to enjoy the benefits of their membership of the IHO and to join and participate so far as possible through appropriate mechanisms.
 This is important given that the IHO Assembly takes place only once every three years.
 The South-West Pacific Hydrographic Commission has made inclusion and representation the core of its work plan and we request, and IHO Member States require, the IHO to do the same.

 Failure to support mechanisms for remote participation reduces the opportunity for diversity and inclusion in the hydrographic community.